King of JTO Championship

 King of JTO Championship is a professional wrestling championship owned by the Professional Wrestling Just Tap Out (JTO) promotion serving as the top accomplishment of JTO's male division.
-There have been a total of eleven reigns shared between eight different champions and two vacancies.
-The current title holder is Thunder Masami who is in his second reign.
+There have been a total of thirteen reigns shared between ten different champions and three vacancies.
+The current title holder is Yukimitsu Takahashi who is in his first reign.

 Title history

 At the time of Professional Wrestling Just Tap Out establishment in 2020, a championship belt was not immediately produced, but instead, a ranking system was launched, later activating under the name of the male division "JTO Ranking" based on JTO rules that differed from other organizations.
 On August 14, 2020, Taka Michinoku won the inaugural "JTO Tournament" held at the Professional Wrestling Just Tap Out Shinkiba 1st Ring event by defeating Arata in the finals, thus becoming the first champion.

 In 2022, a championship belt was produced with the cooperation of voters.
 On October 2, 2022, JTO launched a second-string ranking system, the J2 Ranking, due to the increase in the number of affiliated players, supplying opportunities for the promotion's championships.